byronbytes/Tasks/README.md

   - Clean and understandable interface to see running processes.

 - Settings:
   - Ability to change the theme of Tasks.
-(Dark / Light Mode)
+  - Ability to change the sidebar color of Tasks.
   - Toggle the ability to turn on or off cleanup logs.
-  - Change general settings about Tasks.
   - Change the language of Tasks.
-(WIP)

 ## Installation